BNU HW campus

 Step 5 – Teaching based on new teaching patterns starts.

-Some of these steps will happen in tandem.
+Some of these steps will happen simultaneously.

 They don’t need to do anything if they want to continue studying on Saturday and Sunday.
 Please note that no maintenance funding will be available in the future.